 [ I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn small fees at no cost to you by linking to Amazon.com and affiliated sites. ]

 Best list of beginner art supplies for your emerging young artist

 You can do so much with just these basic materials.
 In fact, twenty of the twenty-seven workshops in my book use only this list!
 All supplies are non-toxic.

 1. Plain white printer paper // 2.
 Watercolor paper (9 x 12 90lb) // 3.
 Sulphite paper in white and gray (a nicer construction paper that can hold paint well) // 4.
 Colored paper and a box to collect scraps (construction and neon)

 5. Tempera paint (red, blue, yellow, green, purple, and white) // 6.
 Half-pint jars with lids for paint + muffin top tin for storing and carrying // 7.
-Watercolor palette (we use both the basic and the fancy) // 8.
+Watercolor palette (we use both the basic and the fancy) and we love these fluorescent tempera cakes which feel like watercolor // 8.
 Liquid watercolors (I keep mine in baby food jars and mix with a little water, the palette shown above is a plastic egg carton) // 9.
 Paint brushes (plastic Royal brushes size 8 are my fave)

 More art supplies to add to your shelves

 You can add these materials to your beginner list to expand your child’s art exploration.
 These materials are a wonderful way to enhance any workshop.
 All supplies are non-toxic.